 - Dust mites are the most common allergen; dust mites are tiny creatures found in dust.
 They love warmth and high humidity (over 60%).
 They survive by feeding on dead skin and dander shed by humans and animals.
 Because they are around us all the time, many people can develop allergies to them.
 They can live in carpets, toys, bedding, furniture and drapes.
 Click here to read more about dust mites.

-- Cats are the second most common allergen.
-Cat dander, hair, and saliva are all allergens.
+- Pet dander is also a common allergen.
+Cat and dog dander, hair, and saliva are all allergens.
 Click here to read more about Pet Dander.

 10 Tips to Control Home Allergens